 The U.S. has experienced runaway economic inequality since the 1970s, yet there is not strong public support for government policies that serve to narrow the growing disparities between citizens.
-In my dissertation, I endeavor to develop a deeper understanding as to why.
+In my three article dissertation, I aim to develop a deeper understanding as to why.
 This research has been funded in part by a National Science Foundation Doctoral Dissertation Improvement Grant.

 People Like Us?
 How Mass Preferences are Shaped by Economic Inequality and Racial Diversity

 In this paper, I argue that the public's failure to respond to increasing inequality with demand for government should be partly attributed to rising racial diversity.
 Using states as the level of analysis, I suggest that in more racially diverse contexts citizens are less likely to share a common identity and in turn empathize with one another, leading to less support for policies that help others in response to inequality.
 However, in racially homogeneous contexts, where there is a stronger sense of shared identity, the opposite occurs: inequality is met with support for more government.
 Given that scholarship examining the consequences of diversity for redistributive politics often looks to policy output or government spending , I shift attention to the presumed intermediary between diversity and policy---aggregate preference.
-Under review
+Revise and Resubmit at State Politics & Policy Quarterly

 - See paper here

 Average Americans and Talking about Inequality

 Public opinion research related to economic inequality in the U.S. has increased drastically in the past decade.
 While some scholars often discuss the term "economic inequality" as though it is a tangible and widely understood concept, we know little about what average people actually see when they consider or are confronted with inequality.
 I shift away from assuming that average Americans have a strong and uniform conception of economic inequality, and instead listen to them discuss this phenomenon in their own words.
 To offer insights into how ordinary citizens conceive of inequality, this research relies on qualitative data from in-depth interviews and focus groups conducted during months of fieldwork across the U.S.

 Exploring Confederate Monuments' Meanings and Consequences for Belonging in the American South (with Lucy Britt & Tyler Steelman)